-You’re not alone if you’ve never pruned your trees.
-Many never do because its falsely believed letting a tree grow in it’s natural form is best.
-Pruning your trees actually extend their lives keeping them from damage that could cause an early demise leaving you with a big, empty spot on your property.
-Here’s some other reasons pruning your trees should be something you do each year.
+If you’ve never pruned your trees, you’re n0t alone.
+Many never do because it is falsely believed that letting a tree grow in its natural form is best.
+Pruning your trees actually extends their lives by keeping them from damage that could cause an early demise, leaving you with a big, empty spot on your property.
+Here are some other reasons pruning your trees is something you should do each year.

 - Removing damaged or diseased branches to prevent insects or disease from going deeper into your healthy tree.